-Plant Taxonomy of Colorado Blue Spruce Trees:
+Taxonomy and Botanical Information for Colorado Blue Spruce Trees

-Uses in Landscaping and in Decorations:
+Uses in Landscaping and in Decorations

-More on Colorado Blue Spruce Trees:
+More on Colorado Blue Spruce Trees

-Colorado blue spruce trees are valuable in deer country, as their prickly texture and strong aroma render them conveniently deer-resistant.
+Colorado blue spruce trees are valuable in deer country, as their prickly texture and strong smell render them conveniently deer-resistant.
 In the snowy North, where landscapes can look barren in winter, evergreens such as Colorado blue spruce trees can provide much-needed winter interest.

 Dig the hole in the ground for planting well before December, so you will not have to dig through frozen dirt.
 Bring the excavated dirt inside, to keep it from freezing.
 This will help to keep it loose so that you will have workable dirt with which to fill in around the new specimen after transplanting it into its hole.